We’re Committed to Safer Gambling

 Guest Support Managers

 At each property there is also a Guest Support Manager (GSM).
 GSMs and PLMs work closely together to minimise the impact of gambling on our guests across all three properties.
-GSMs are frontline staff providing instant support to ensure guests can:
+GSMs are frontline Team Members who provide instant support to ensure guests can:

 Guest Support Advocates